 “But muh bug fixes!”, they claim.
 “And muh closed security loopholes!
 And muh added features!”

 Those updates create more bugs and errors than they “fix”.
-This is because at point in the time in which you buy the device, the hardware is relatively well-matched to the software that comes with it.
+This is because at the point in time in which you buy the device, the hardware is relatively well-matched to the software that comes with it.
 The hardware and software were designed to work with each other.
 There’ll never be a better match, other than perhaps the very first upgrade, if (and that’s a big “if”) it truly fixes a genuinely unknown bug in the original software.

 Let’s debunk the other claims…